networkandcode/networkandcode.github.io/_posts/aws/2021-12-05-aws-iam-setup-user-via-cli.md

 }
 ```

-List the polices, the group is attached to.
+List the polices, attached to the group.
 ```
 {
     "AttachedPolicies": [